-- Care will be taken to ensure that there is no stigmatisation of children based on their home circumstances. - Learners will be given accurate information and helped to develop skills to enable them to understand difference and respect themselves and others with a view to preventing and removing prejudice. - Sex and relationship education will contribute to promoting the spiritual, moral, cultural, mental and physical development of pupils at school and preparing pupils for the opportunities, responsibilities and experiences of adult life. - Sex and relationship education will not encourage early sexual experimentation.
-It should teach young people to understand human sexuality including different sexual orientations, transgender issues and to respect themselves and others. - It will enable young people to mature, to build up their confidence and self-esteem and understand the reasons for delaying sexual activity.
-It builds up knowledge and skills which are particularly important today because of the many different and conflicting pressures on young people. - There will be a graduated, age-appropriate programme of sex and relationship education.
+- Care will be taken to ensure that there is no stigmatisation of children based on their home circumstances. - Learners will be given accurate information and helped to develop skills to enable them to understand difference and respect themselves and others with a view to preventing and removing prejudice. - Relationship education will contribute to promoting the spiritual, moral, cultural, mental and physical development of pupils at school and preparing pupils for the opportunities, responsibilities and experiences of adult life. - Relationship education should teach young people to understand relationships and to respect themselves and others. - It will enable young people to mature, to build up their confidence and self-esteem and understand increasingly complex relationships. - There will be a graduated, age-appropriate program of relationship education.
 Teaching methods will take account of the developmental differences of children.